Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ## Build the Widget

 Remove all the components from the Particle development kit box, remove the Photon from the breadboard, and build the widget as described below.
-If you're not familiar with how breadboards works, check out our [simple guide](https://www.losant.com/blog/how-to-use-a-breadboard).
-It might help make some of the wiring make sense.
+If you're not familiar with how breadboards works, check out our [simple guide](https://www.losant.com/blog/how-to-use-a-breadboard), which will help explain how the wiring works.

 ![Wiring Diagram](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/wiring-diagram.png "Wiring Diagram")